-Ken Stringfellow has been trying to claw back his music career since 2021 when four women accused the co-founder of ’90s power pop band The Posies of years of sexual abuse.
+Ken Stringfellow has been trying to claw back his music career since 2021 when several women accused the co-founder of ’90s power pop band The Posies of years of sexual abuse.
 His fellow members of The Posies quit the band in disgust.
 Alternative rock bands Big Star and REM — with whom Stringfellow has toured over the years — also disowned him.

 Stringfellow, 55, has since recorded a new album, Circuit Breaker, and scheduled a solo tour, which until a few days ago included an Oct.
 22 appearance in Eugene.